Two attempts. One weekend. The moment that changes how you see your baby forever.

 “Do I need to buy anything before I start?”
 No. The only thing you need is the toilet already in your house.
 No special seat, no mini potty, no gear.
 Friday’s email tells you exactly how to use what you already have.

 “My baby is in daycare all day.”
 This weekend happens at home.
 Daycare is not part of it.
 The time you are already spending with your baby is more than enough to start.
+And if you decide to keep going?
+The tools inside my Born Ready course will show you exactly how to handle the daycare conversation.

 “I don’t know anything about this.”
 That is exactly why this exists.
 You do not need to know anything before Friday.
 The brief tells you everything you need for two attempts.
+Your baby will tell you the rest.

 “I’ve heard this can cause bladder or bowel problems later.”
 The research does not support this.
 Babies in many parts of the world are raised this way — this is not a trend, it is the default in cultures where disposable diapers are not the norm.
 What causes problems is the opposite: teaching a baby to ignore their body’s signals for years, then asking them to suddenly tune back in.
 This weekend does not train your baby to hold it on demand.
 It teaches you to notice when they are already ready to go — and respond.
 That is not pressure.
 That is attention.